cypress-visual-regression/cypress-visual-regression/README.md

 ### To Use

-Add `cy.compareSnapshot('home');` in your tests specs wherever you want to test for visual regressions, making sure to replace `home` with a relevant name.
+Add `cy.compareSnapshot('home');` in your tests specs whenever you want to test for visual regressions, making sure to replace `home` with a relevant name.

 Get base images: